 The Art of Performance Feedback

-Nothing engages, nurtures, and motivates employees more than a well conducted performance feedback discussion.
-Research has shown that employees who receive timely, and structured performance feedback are more likely to stay engaged, motivated, and focused at work.
-The ability to conduct a good performance feedback discussion is a critical skill that all managers must develop.
+Nothing engages, nurtures, and motivates employees more than a well-conducted feedback discussion.
+Research has shown that employees who receive timely, proper, and structured feedback are more likely to stay engaged, motivated, and focused at work.
+The ability to conduct a good feedback discussion is a critical skill that all managers must develop.
+In this microworkshop, we will build critical skills to carry out a feedforward discussion.

 Skill drill 1: Develop awareness of biases

 The objective of this session is to develop awareness about biases and recognize the impact they have on performance management.
-In particular, we will explore the following biases and their impact on the feedback process: Availability, Halo effect, Recency effect, Confirmation bias.
+In particular, participants will explore the following biases: Availability heuristic, Halo effect, Recency effect, and the Confirmation bias

 Skill drill 2: GIF and the spirit of feedforward

 In this session, participants become aware of the feedforward process.
-Participants use the GIF technique for planning, gathering information, and identifying the desired outcomes from a performance review discussion.
+Participants first use the Competence/Motivation matrix to map team members and then use the GIF technique for planning, gathering information, and identifying the desired outcomes from a performance review discussion.
+They then use the three-doors technique to structure a feedforward action plan.

 Skill drill 3: Master the feedforward conversation